Sheila-Ha/Portfolio/README.md

       - Click Create Repository

   - ### Clone the repo to a folder on your machine
-      - Navagate to the directory you want to clone
+      - Navigate to the directory you want to clone
       - git clone https://github.com/url-TO_REPO_HERE
           - git clone command - it copies the repo from github  to your local computer
       - git clone https://github.com/YOUR-USERNAME/YOURREPOSITORY